wprender/cloudbreak-docs/docs/azure.md

 After the `create and start cluster` button is pushed Cloudbreak will start to create resources on your AZURE account.
 Cloudbreak uses *ARM template* to create the resources - you can check out the resources created by Cloudbreak on the [ARM Portal](https://portal.azure.com) on the 'Resource groups' page.

->**Important** Always use Cloudbreak to delete the cluster, or if that fails for some reason always try to delete the ARM first.
+>**IMPORTANT** Always use Cloudbreak to delete the cluster, or if that fails for some reason always try to delete the ARM first.

 **Advanced options**

 There are some advanced features when deploying a new cluster, these are the following:

-`File system:` read more Deploying a DASH service with Cloudbreak deployer in the preprovisioning section
+`File system:` read more Deploying a DASH service with Cloudbreak Deployer in the preprovisioning section

 `Minimum cluster size:` the provisioning strategy in case of the cloud provider can't allocate all the requested nodes